-It's easy to adapt this concept for shareholders.
+It's easy to adapt this concept for shareholders:

-- Plan one day a year when shareholders can shadow employees in departments of interest.
-Ideally, family members can shadow other family members. - Create fun, exciting and enticing experiences for the shareholders. - Include a large, assembly-type gathering at some point during the day. - " Showcase key executives. - " Share innovative projects. - " Discuss competitors and customers. - " Present career opportunities - Highlight the skills and knowledge most needed by the firm to fulfill its strategy.
+- Plan one day a year when shareholders can shadow employees in departments of interest. - Create fun, exciting and enticing experiences for the shareholders. - Include a large assembly-type gathering at some point during the day to: - " Showcase key executive - " Share innovative projects. - " Dissect competitors and customers. - " Present career opportunities. - Highlight the skills and knowledge most needed by the firm to fulfill its strategy. - Make use of existing company materials, such as the new employee orientation program, product training, or customer communications.